SigNoz Technical Writer Program - Write for us

 Are you a developer who loves creating content and getting it across to a global audience?
-We'd love to have you contribute to our community writer program.
+We're looking for developer-authors and experienced technical writers who can contribute to our community writer program.

 Why write technical content for us?

 We know technical content takes time to create, so we compensate well.
 We will pay out up to $300 for every article published.
 You can check our topic wishlist to get an idea of the amount we pay based on the type of article.

 The topics that we deal with are either emerging technologies or concepts that need good technical understanding.
 Having published content around these topics will always act as a booster to your digital presence.
 We publish all our articles with a clear picture of the authors and a link to their social profile.

 Distribution of your content